Skip to main content

 Magnesium activates the parasympathetic nervous system (the rest-and-digest side) and supports GABA receptors.
 Most adults are functionally low on magnesium.
 Glycinate or threonate forms at 200 to 400 mg before bed often help with anxiety, sleep, and muscle tension.
 We test RBC magnesium when the picture is unclear.

-Perimenopause shifts the anxiety conversation by introducing rapid hormonal changes that can amplify or unmask underlying anxiety.
+Perimenopause changes the anxiety conversation by introducing rapid hormonal changes that can amplify or unmask underlying anxiety.
 Many women in their 40s describe new panic, intrusive thoughts, or sleep disruption that resolves with hormone optimization.
 A skilled provider treats both the hormones and the nervous system.

 Buspirone and beta blockers can help certain anxiety patterns.
 Buspirone is non-sedating and useful for chronic, generalized anxiety.
 Beta blockers like propranolol blunt the physical symptoms of acute anxiety (racing heart, tremor) and can be useful for performance situations.
 We choose based on the dominant symptom and patient preference.

-Therapy is usually the first-line treatment for anxiety, especially CBT (cognitive behavioral therapy) or trauma-informed approaches.
+Therapy is usually the first-line treatment for anxiety, particularly CBT (cognitive behavioral therapy) or trauma-informed approaches.
 Medication is added when symptoms are severe, persistent, or significantly impair daily life despite therapy and lifestyle work.
 The two combine well for many patients.

 Related Intelligence